Design of Public Spaces Procedure

 Application

-All newly constructed or redeveloped waiting areas that are maintained by the town shall meet the technical requirements for features including:
+All newly constructed or redeveloped waiting areas that are maintained by the Town shall meet the technical requirements for features including:

 8. Maintenance

 Maintenance includes undertaking activities to keep existing public spaces in good working order and restoring spaces or elements back to their original condition.
+Priorities from OUDS:

 Application

-The town shall meet the maintenance requirements, as prescribed in the standard, and include maintenance requirements in the town’s Multi-Year Accessibility Plan, 2012-2017, including procedures for:
+The Town shall meet the maintenance requirements, as prescribed in the standard, and include maintenance requirements in the Town’s Multi-Year Accessibility Plan, 2012-2017, including procedures for:

 Definitions

-Amenities - objects placed in public spaces that provide a convenience or service.
+Amenties are objects placed in public spaces that provide a convenience or service.
 Examples include (but are not limited to) drinking fountains, benches and garbage containers.

-Rest Area - dedicated space on a recreational trail or exterior path of travel intended for public use that allows a person to stop and rest.
+A rest area is a dedicated space on a recreational trail or exterior path of travel intended for public use that allows a person to stop and rest.

 Responsibilities